Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - suspicious hunting or fishing activity

-- wildlife emergencies (eg, a bear encounter)
+- wildlife emergencies (for example, a bear encounter)

 - for a problem with an animal that's not an emergency, call your nearest Fish and Wildlife office during regular business hours

-- serious public land abuses
+- damage to public land

 Report A Poacher phone line